 Pro tip: Open your pack as little as possible when it’s raining out!

 2. Layer like an onion.

-Often times, my rain pants and shell report for partial duty.
+Often, my rain pants and shell report for partial duty.
 Nothing will keep you completely dry in a deluge.
 On warm, rainy days, we actually prefer using our skin as our best defense against the rain.

-3. Choose the right trail.
+3. Choose the right trail, at the right time.

-4. Tent real estate is key.
+4. Tent placement is key.

-5. Sleeping bag?
-Check.
-Headlamp?
-Check.
-Umbrella?
+5. Umbrella?
 Check.